You need to have

 What many employers overlook is that employee handbooks and related documents are treated by the courts as formal, binding written contracts.

 As such, they are subject to the numerous statutory rules of contract interpretation.
 One rule, of critical importance to employers, is that when contract provisions are in conflict, they will be construed against the drafter.
-Since the “drafter” of handbooks is invariably the employer, this means that handbooks and other contractual documents must be drafted with precision and a keen awareness of the law governing contracts.
+Since the “drafter” of handbooks is always the employer, this means that handbooks and other contractual documents must be drafted with precision and a keen awareness of the law governing contracts.

 For example, a handbook policy stating that warnings will be given before termination likely conflicts with an at-will employment policy, which provides that employees can be terminated at any time without notice.
 If challenged, a court would likely construe the conflicting provisions against the employer, by disregarding the at-will policy – a potentially catastrophic result.
 This is just one of numerous similar mistakes commonly made by employers.

+The only way to “win” a lawsuit is to prevent it from materializing in the first place.
 This is an environment where even a mundane employment lawsuit can cost a million dollars or more to defend, win, lose or draw.
 Moreover, the employer (but not the employee) will typically be required to reimburse the employee’s legal fees and costs if the employee wins even a nominal award.
 So, tack on another million or so, before even considering the amount of the jury award, which is often staggering.

 This feature of the law is even more disturbing when it is understood that employers in California lose the overwhelming majority of jury trials.
-This is due to composition of a typical jury, which usually consists of only employees, not business owners or even supervisors.
+This is due to composition of a typical jury, which usually consists of employees, not business owners or even supervisors.
 These juries are predictably highly sympathetic to the plaintiff suing the employer.

-Because these lawyers risk going uncompensated if the case fails to produce a settlement, they carefully examine the circumstances to be certain of a sure winner before they will accept a case.
+Because these lawyers risk going uncompensated if the case fails to produce a favorable settlement, they carefully examine the circumstances to be certain of a sure winner before they will accept a case.